-Here are our favourites - click on the link to find the places on google maps
+Here are some of our favourites - click on the link to find the place on google maps

 Despite the village's small size it has a lively village life with an art centre, good restaurants, an enoteca, a museum, ancient castle and friendly residents easy to interact with.
 Every year, just like it's larger cousin Siena, Casole puts on a "Palio", a horse race up the hill towards the village - it's great fun and normally run in the first week of July.
 There are also concerts in the Romanesque Collegiata & festivals year round.

 Built on its hillock in 1213 by the Sienese, Monteriggioni is undoubtedly the most classic fortified town in Tuscany.
 Its walled crown of towers is encircled by olive groves and one has but to step within its gates to feel what it would have been like to live on a small scale.

-This little town gained the status of a city, and was re-named after the Pope who re-created it according to Renaissance principles, Pienza has both splendid architecture and sweeping views of the Val d’Orcia - but don't forget that, as the pecorino cheese capital of the region it is also delicious place to stop for a meal.
+This little town gained the status of a city, and was re-named after the Pope whose vision re-created it, hence "Pienza".
+Enjoy the splendid architecture and sweeping views of the Val d’Orcia - but don't forget that, as the pecorino cheese capital of the region, it is also delicious place to stop for a meal.

 Dominated by a vast fortress that now hosts an excellent enoteca offering visitors the chance to taste the area’s prestige red wines, Brunello and Rosso di Montalcino, Montalcino is a charming town with spectacular vistas.